An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Immutable data structures

-In contrast to the standard (mutable) data structures, immutable
+In contrast to the standard (mutable) data structures, the contents (referred to as items or elements)

-data structures cannot be modified directly – and hence define no procedure dot methods.
+of the five immutable data structures cannot be modified directly, and hence the structure Types have no procedure dot methods defined.
 Instead,

-changes are made by using function dot methods that copy the existing data structure, but with specified
+changes are made by using function dot methods that copy the existing data structure with specified

 but some are also useful within other programming paradigms.